AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex4.md

 Selecting the descriptor is actually the most important thing: you'll be defining the custom, brand-specific, primary identifier.
 Within Platform-context, we refer to this custom, brand-specific, primary identifier as the descriptor.
 The descriptor is a requirement for this data to be onboarded.
 Without the presence of the descriptor, the ingestion of this CSV-file will fail.
 Our descriptor for the **AEP Demo - CRM Onboarding**-dataset is the **email** as it's the unique identifier for our dataset.
-In our case, based on the selection of the dataset and the schema that is linked to the dataset, the required Target Schema Field in XDM is **<aepTenantId>.identification.emailId**.
+In our case, based on the selection of the dataset and the schema that is linked to the dataset, the required Target Schema Field in XDM is **--aepTenantId--.identification.emailId**.
 You need to map the **email**-field from your CSV file as the source attribute for this required Target Schema Field.

 To do this, click the **Add new mapping** button.